clouatre-labs/clouatre.ca/src/data/blog/ai-assisted-development-judgment-over-implementation.md

 ## The Transformation

-**Traditional:** Senior time is expensive → minimize exploration → ship first working solution
+**Traditional:** Expert time is expensive → minimize exploration → ship first working solution

-**AI-assisted:** Senior time focused on judgment → maximize exploration → ship best solution
+**AI-assisted:** Expert time focused on judgment → maximize exploration → ship best solution

-The shift: From typing code to evaluating proposals.
-From 80% implementation to 80% strategy.
+**The shift:** Your role transforms from typing code to evaluating proposals.
+80% implementation becomes 80% strategy.

+**Why this matters for your career:** As AI handles more implementation, critical thinking and judgment become the scarce, valuable skills.
+Engineers who master AI-assisted workflows position themselves for the future job market—where strategic thinking, not typing speed, determines value.

-For technical leaders: This amplifies your most expensive resource—senior judgment.
+For technical leaders: This amplifies your most expensive resource—expert judgment.
 When your bottleneck is making the right decision (not typing code), AI becomes a strategic multiplier.